Buying a house in Ireland (

 A – Advised Market Value (AMV)

-If an estate agent is helping to sell your home, the Advised Market Value (AMV) is the estimate valuation that they think you should sell your property for.
+If an estate agent is helping to sell your home, the Advised Market Value (AMV) is the estimated valuation that they think you should sell your property for.

 A – Auction